sonertari/SSLproxy/README.md

 and FreeBSD.

-SSL/TLS features and compatibility greatly depend on the version of OpenSSL linked against; for optimal results, use a recent release of OpenSSL proper.
+SSL/TLS features and compatibility greatly depend on the version of OpenSSL linked against.
+For optimal results, use a recent release of OpenSSL or LibreSSL.
-OpenSSL forks like BoringSSL may or may not work.

 ## Installation

-With OpenSSL, libevent 2.x, pkg-config and check available, run:
+With the requirements above available, run:

     make
     make test       # optional unit tests